platanus/potassium/README.md

     $ potassium install i18n

-You can run the command on its own to view all the available recipes:
+You can run the command on its own to view all the available recipes and select one:

     $ potassium install